 To me, the scent is much more Meyer-lemon than lemongrass, but really it just smells like summer in a bottle.
 If you can’t tell already, the thing I like best about this line is how at first the fragrance packs a solid punch, yet quickly softens to a very subdued finish.
 Fresh and breezy, it lingers on the edge of your mind like the smell of sunshine on line-dried clothes.

-Tupelo trees are known for their prized, mild tasting honey, which is found in the luxuriously bubbly honey bath.
+Tupelo trees are known for their prized, mild tasting honey, which is found in the luxuriously bubbly bubble bath.
 Nothing softens skin quite like this age-old remedy, so I called up my inner-Cleopatra and set about to soak up these miracle suds.
 I used a dollop of bath in a small basin to soak my tired, swollen feet, and the results envied those of a top notch pedi (minus the polish of course).

 The beautifully packaged candle is probably the mellowest of all the Tupelo Lemongrass products, and thus, one of my favorites.
 To me, it smells the most strongly of honey, and the warm glow of the amber-colored glass invites you to lean your head back, close your eyes and melt along with the wax.
-A perfect pairing with the honey bath - which is also beautifully crafted, I must add.
+A perfect pairing with the bubble bath - which is also beautifully crafted, I must add.
 The attention to detail here is stunning - hand-tied hemp ribbon adorned with natural wood and resin beads and artisan papers rich with design and texture are extra special touches perfect for gift-giving.

 I was also surprised to discover how moisturizing the bar soap was on my hands.
 Given the frequent trips to the bathroom these days, a non-drying soap is a huge plus!
 Paired with the instantly-absorbing hand lotion, I’m on track to have soft, smooth hands for the first time I get to hold my baby.

 But, being the scentsitive woman that I am, the biggest test for my approval was the home fragrance mist and the cologne - two types of products I normally don’t seek to purchase.
 Let’s start with the most shocking: despite my previous traumatic experience, I actually liked the cologne!
-I preferred the rollerball to the spray, simply because it’s easier to control a light application, but both delivery methods resulted in the same delicate aftereffects I enjoyed when using the lotions.

 Last but not least, the home fragrance mist is packed with sweet, warm vanilla tones - very distinct from the heavy citrus in rest of the line.
 While it’s a bit strong upon first spray, I’ve found that if I mist a room and come back ten minutes later, the aromatics are perfect.
 It’s also worth mentioning that this one was my husband's favorite!